nidhinthomas-ai/amberMD/README.md

 ## Tutorial:

 There are two tutorials available for this workflow.
 The tutorials can be found in the example directory.
 In the first tutorial, a protein-in-solution is simulated.
 In the second tutorial, a protein-ligand complex solvated in water is simulated.
 Each step taken to run the simulation is described in the respective jupyter notebooks.

-## Post-simulation analyses:

-Post-simulation trajectory analyses include RMSD and RMSF calculation of the protein, and Principal Component Analysis (PCA) of the protein trajectory.
-The analysis can be found in the jupyter notebook `Analysis.ipynb` in `notebooks` directory.